DipityBV/frontender.docs/documentation/faq/content.md

 ##### How is Frontender different from a conventional CMS?
 No more need to hire an agency just to publish a new website or campaign.

-Creating a website is as easy as pointing your cursor, there is no technical skill required to create powerful and professional online communication.
+Creating a website with Frontender is as easy as pointing your cursor, there is no technical skill required to create powerful and professional online communication.

 Because you have all your websites in a single environment, keeping your brand identity in sync across all your websites becomes a breeze.